Gone Tomorrow: Plot summary

-Reacher partially believes Lila, but doubts Lila is Svetlana's daughter.
-Lila is lithe and stunningly gorgeous while Svetlana is plain and stocky.
-They do not seem to share any physical traits or mannerisms.
-He suspects Lila may be a journalist using Svetlana as a source for a story.
-While returning to the Hoths' hotel for a follow-up meeting, Reacher is abducted by the federal agents that had previously warned him off the case.
-He is put in a cage along with Lee and Jake for asking too many questions about the Susan Mark case.
-Reacher is able to attack the three agents when they take him out of the cage for interrogation and he incapacitates them.
-He then breaks Lee and Jake out of their cages.
+Reacher partially believes Lila but doubts she is Svetlana's daughter, suspecting she may be a journalist using Svetlana as a source for a story.
+While returning to the Hoths' hotel for a follow-up meeting, Reacher is abducted by three federal agents and three NYPD officers.
+After being shot with a tranquilizer gun, he was put in a cage.
+After a round of interrogation (and another tranquilizer dart), he is locked up along with Lee and Jake.
+Reacher is able to attack and incapacitate the agents when they take him out of the cage for more interrogation, then freed Lee and Jake.

-As Reacher continues his investigation, he discovers that the Hoths are not what they claimed.
-They are actually Al Qaeda terrorists.
-Svetlana was the Mujahedeen fighter who tortured Grigori Hoth.
-Lila is her pupil.
-The pair had already murdered people, including Peter.
+Continuing his investigation, Reacher discovers that the Hoths are not who they had claimed; Svetlana was the Mujahedeen fighter who killed Grigori Hoth and Lila is her pupil, both now Al Qaeda terrorists.
+The pair have already murdered people, including Peter.
 Lila sends Reacher a video of Peter's gruesome death and promises to torture him in the same way.
 Reacher vows to kill Lila and Svetlana.

 Reacher determines that Susan was told her son would be killed if she did not provide the Hoths with information about Sansom's activities in Afghanistan.
-It turns out that Sansom had a photo taken of him with Osama Bin Laden as part of the efforts of the US to help the Mujahedeen fight the Soviets.
-That photo could now end Sansom's career.
-It appears that the photo could also for some reason embarrass Al Qaeda, as the Hoths seem intent on making the photo disappear as well.
-Susan loaded the information on a memory card and deleted the original file from the Pentagon computers.
-She was on her way to NYC with the card but she was stuck in traffic and missed her midnight deadline.
+It turns out that Sansom had a photo taken of himself with Osama bin Laden as part of U.S. efforts to aid the Mujahedeen effort against the Soviets.
+That photo could now not only end Sansom's career, but also embarrass Al Qaeda as well, since the Hoths seem intent on making the photo disappear.
+Susan loaded the information on a memory card and deleted the original file from Pentagon computers.
+She was on her way to New York with the memory card, but she was stuck in traffic and missed her midnight deadline.
 The uncompromising Hoths sent her a video of her son's torture.
-In disgust and despair, Susan threw the card and her phone out of the car window.
-She then decided to go to Lila's building and kill her to avenge Peter.
+In self-disgust and despair, Susan threw the card and her phone out of her car window, then decided to kill Lila to avenge Peter.
 However, Reacher stopped her before she could carry out her revenge.